 Use visualizations in your notebooks to present data visually to help identify patterns, gain insights, and make decisions.

-Many of your favorite open source visualization libraries, such as matplotlib, are pre-installed on Watson Studio.
+Many of your favorite open source visualization libraries, such as matplotlib, are pre-installed on Watson Studio environments.
 All you have to do is import them.
 See Import preinstalled libraries and packages.

-You can easily install other visualization libraries and packages.
-See Install custom or third-party libraries and packages.
+You can easily add other visualization libraries and packages.
+See creating and customizing your environment.